JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 <p class="caption">(\#fig:playground-console)Console log JavaScript object</p>
 </div>

 This displays the JSON object containing the message: it looks eerily similar to the list that was created in R (`x = list(message = "This is a widget!")`).
 What one should take away from this is that data that needs to be communicated from R to the JavaScript function should be placed in the R list `x`.
-This list is serialised to JSON and placed in the HTML output in a `script` tag bearing a `data-for` attribute that indicates which widget the data is destined for.
-This effectively enables htmlwidgets to match the serialised data with the output elements: data in `<script data-for='viz'>` is to be used to create a visualisation in `<div id='viz'>`.
+This list is serialised to JSON and placed in the \index{HTML} output in a `script` tag bearing a `data-for` attribute that indicates which widget the data is destined for.
+This effectively enables htmlwidgets to match the serialised data with the output elements: data in `<script data-for='viz'>` is to be used to create a \index{visualisation} in `<div id='viz'>`.

 <div class="rmdnote">
 <p>Serialisation will make for an important section in a later chapter.</p>